artsy/artsy.github.io/_posts/2017-01-22-Swift-at-Artsy.md

   They do, but it's not great code to write nor maintain.
 I don't know anyone who does what they recommend in production.

+  The stricter type system in Swift made it harder to work on JSON-driven apps.

 * **Slow.** Native development when put next to web development is slow.
 Application development requires full compilation cycles, and full state restart of the application that you're working on.
 A trivial string change in Eigen takes [25 seconds][eigen_25] to show up.
 When I tell some developers that time, they laugh and say I have it good.

   The moment that this really stood out for me was when I [re][injection-twentytwelve]-discovered [Injection for Xcode][injection_twitter] which ruined my appetite for building apps the traditional way.
 It reduced an iteration cycle to about [a second][injection_time].
 With Apple's resources, and the fact that Injection for Xcode has existed for years by a single developer, it's embarrasing that iOS is a [mobile platform][instant-run] with no support code reloading.
 I filed bug reports ([radars][what-is-radar]), they were marked as duped with no comment.
 I talked to Apple engineers at WWDC, the idea was dismissed as "didn't work" when it was [tried before][fix-and-continue].